JakobJFL/ParticleHue/README.md

 After this you **can** use CLIP API Debugger or something like [Postman](https://chrome.google.com/webstore/detail/postman/djdcfiocijfjponepmbbdmbeblofhfff?utm_source=chrome-ntp-icon) to test if you can control your Philips Hue lights through Philips Hues API.

 ### Step 2 - The code
+Now it's time to upload the code to your Particle Photon.

 You start by typing in /api/ then your newly created username then /lights/ then what light you want to control fx 1 followed by /state it should like look something like this "/api/1028d66426293e821ecfd9ef1a0731df/lights/1/state".